JElchison/estimate-randomness/README.md

 # estimate-randomness
-Estimate the randomness of a sequence of integers meant to model a discrete distribution
+Estimate the randomness of a sequence of integers meant to model a discrete distribution.

 A perfectly random discrete distribution will model a [discrete uniform distribution](https://en.wikipedia.org/wiki/Discrete_uniform_distribution), having a maximum entropy of `ln(n)`.
 This script attempts to estimate the amount of randomness of a sequence of integers in that distribution.

 It does so by first calculating the [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) of the data set.
-Then, it repeats the process, but replacing the data set with its differential complement.
-Item 5 in the list is replaced by the difference between item 5 and 4.
+Then, it repeats the process, but replacing the data set with its differential complement.  (e.g. Item 5 in the list is replaced by the difference between item 5 and 4.)
 This is to prevent a sequence like `1 2 3 4 5` from being considered random.
 While perfectly uniform, it has maximal entropy; however, it should not be considered random.

-The value reported as estimated_randomness is the minium value of the entropy of the data set and the entropy of its differential complement.
+The value reported as estimated_randomness is the minimum value of the entropy of the data set and the entropy of its differential complement.

 * 0.0 means not random
 * 1.0 means highly random

-With a large enough data set, the reported estimated_randomness value should approximate 1.0.
+With a large enough data set, the reported estimated_randomness value should approximate 1.0 for truly random data sources.

+Disclaimer:  A high estimated_randomness value does not *prove* that the input stream is random.
+[Proving randomness](https://en.wikipedia.org/wiki/Randomness_tests) is a difficult task.

 ## Usage